Amankwah Forson: Club career

 In February 2021, he joined Austrian Bundesliga club FC Red Bull Salzburg and went on loan to FC Liefering.

-On 27 June 2022, Amankwah was sent on a one-season loan to Austrian Bundesliga club Rheindorf Altach.
+On 27 June 2022, Forson was sent on a one-season loan to Austrian Bundesliga club Rheindorf Altach.

-On 9 August 2024, Amankwah joined Championship club Norwich City for an undisclosed fee, signing a four-year deal.
+On 9 August 2024, Forson joined Championship club Norwich City for an undisclosed fee, signing a four-year deal.

+Hapoel Be'er Sheva

+On 2 September 2026, Amankwah joined Hapoel Be'er Sheva from the Israeli Premier League on a one-year loan, with an option to purchase for a fee of €2 million.

 International career

-On 22 March 2024, Amankwah made his senior international debut for Ghana, featuring in a friendly against Nigeria.
+On 22 March 2024, Forson made his senior international debut for Ghana, featuring in a friendly against Nigeria.